philipdaquin/friend-recommendation-provision/README.md

 # Friend Recommendation Infrastructure Provisioning [POC]
 **Note: Currently works in the US-East Region.
 There seems to be an issue when initialising in Sydney Region.

 This project provisions a Kubernetes Cluster (EKS) to manage each microservices.
 It uses a GitOps workflow to simplfy the process of Continous Deployments to AWS.

-This project shows you the entire CI CD pipeline for the app it will create all the infrastructe required to run the ci cd piepline adn as well support
+This repo is for:
+- Centralised Monitoring and Logging
+- Cloud infrastructure
+- End to End CI and CD Pipeline

 ### Prerequisites:
 - Terraform
 - Kubernetes
 - Argo CD
+- Kustomise
 - Helm

 ### AWS Stack